Vernochan/aoc23/README.md

 ## Day 4
 Instead putting the values into a useful data structure, i started out doing it the simple way, just generating the value on a line by line basis.
 When i started the second part, i immediately knew that i should have gone a different route.
 So i changed everything and suddenly, the second part was way easier.
 I should have trusted my instincts and gone with that right away.

+## Day 5
+That took a while.
+Time to compute that is.
+The final solution now only covers the second puzzle, because i was running late and didn't have time to properly include both (and i've been to lazy to do it now).
+The final solution takes a lot of time because there are >2 billion seeds to check.
+It could be improved vastly by parallel processing, which i didn't cover so far.
+Maybe i will add it later.